CNBC: Spin-off from NBCUniversal (2024–present)

-On November 20, 2024, NBCUniversal announced its intent to spin off most of its cable networks, including CNBC, as a new publicly traded company controlled by Comcast shareholders (later announced to be called Versant).
+On November 20, 2024, NBCUniversal announced its intent to spin off most of its cable networks, including CNBC, as a new publicly traded company controlled by Comcast shareholders, later known as Versant.
 CNBC had largely operated autonomously from NBC News until Cesar Conde became head of the NBCUniversal News Group in 2020, after which the network began to engage in some resource sharing with the division.
-Due to the spin-off, it was announced on August 18, 2025, that CNBC would undergo a rebranding to reduce its ties to the NBC brand.
-The channel will retain the "CNBC" name (unlike sister network MSNBC, which will undergo a more significant rebrand to "MS NOW"), with future head Mark Lazarus acknowledging CNBC's original initialism as a factor.

 In 2025, CNBC launched a new subscription streaming platform known as CNBC+, which offers live and on-demand streaming of CNBC and CNBC World programming.
-The service is also available in bundles with CNBC Pro, and an "all-access" tier also bundled with CNBC Investing Club.
+Bundles of the service with CNBC Pro and an "all-access" tier with CNBC Investing Club are also available.